mtnygard/atg-xref/indexer/README.md

 ## Building

 This uses [Leiningen][1].
 You should install version 1.3.1 or higher.

+First, update the Java grammar:

+    lein antlr

+Compile the classes created by ANTLR:

+    lein javac

-To create the uberjar, just use:
+Then, create the uberjar:

     lein uberjar